Jugaad (Hindi, जुगाड़): an innovative solution that bends the rules or the use of a quotidian idea/object in a new way.

 Why do you emphasize ‘bodies’ and ‘materials’?

 Our content features a common interest in the roles of bodies and materials in religion with attendant concerns of (in)tangibility, (in)visibility, real vs. imaginary, and the relationship between discursive and procedural modes of knowledge.
-Our ideas draw upon our relationship with the Matière à Penser group and scholars, such as Jean-Pierre Warnier and David Morgan, whose works deal with aspects of praxeology, performance and embodiment whether or not directly connected with the domain of religion.
+Our ideas initially drew upon our relationship with the Matière à Penser group and scholars, such as Jean-Pierre Warnier and David Morgan, whose works deal with aspects of performance and embodiment whether or not directly connected with the domain of religion.
+Subsequently, and through interdisciplinary workshops, we developed our own framework that focuses on subjectivity, affect/emotion, and imagination.
+We welcome collaboration across western and non-western systems of thought and practice, and the support of non-western women’s scholarship.